Scobiform/ChirpMiner/README.md

 # ChirpMining
 Web application written in PHP to manage Twitter with helper tools.

+# Installation
-You will need a config.php with the following code:
+You will need a config.php in your wwwroot with the following code:
 ```
 <?php
     // Twitter configuration - you need a developer account